breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 My background actually made parts of the application very easy.
 Writing a personal statement?
 No problem.
 Verbal portion of the GRE?
 Forget about it.

-After submitting the applications, I took a mid-summer trip to Boracay, a remote island in the Philippines.
+After submitting the applications, I took a mid-summer trip to Boracay, an island in the Philippines.
 I ducked in from the white-sand beach to check my email and found out that Brandeis had accepted me.
 Despite all the surf and sun, I could only dream of Boston in winter.

 #### First Year at Brandeis